Philophobia & 13 Other Love Phobias You Never Knew Existed

 11. Gamophobia: fear of marriage

-Some people actually have a real, medically diagnosed phobia of getting married—though some people who've heard about this might be quick to claim gamophobia as an excuse for not committing.
+Some people actually have a real phobia of getting married—though some people who've heard about this might be quick to claim gamophobia as an excuse for not committing.

 12. Cibophobia: fear of food